eavMarshall/DiContainer/README.md

 ```
 The instance of MyEndPoint will have the DatabaseConnection injected into it's constructor automagically

-##### Help remove the singleton pattern by have share instances defined by implementing the SingleInstance interface ?
+##### Help remove the singleton pattern
+This can be achieved by implementing SingleInstance interface to define share instances.
 Wrapping the singleton in a class that implements SingleInstance will allow you to request an instance directly from the container, or pass through a constructor of a instance instantiated via the container
 In the example above, notice DatabaseConnection implements SingleInstance
 ```